indoderiano/superindo-case-study-server/README.md

-make sure each url is executed successfully
+check your database and make sure each url is executed successfully

 ===========================================================================